The Challenge to the Dakota Access Pipeline Isn’t Over: Cheyenne River Sioux Take Battle to Court: Emma Niles

 “The Nebraska tribes, they’re chomping at the bit,” he said.
 “There’s no mention of South Dakota or [anywhere] downstream.”

-The fight has only become more difficult in the months since Donald Trump became president.
+The fight has only become more difficult in the time since Donald Trump became president.
 Frazier charged that law enforcement began to increase the rate of arrests of water protectors once Trump took office.

 Reversing President Obama’s decision at the end of his presidency to halt the pipeline construction, Trump immediately took aggressive action in favor of the DAPL.
 Several days into his term, Trump signed an order directing the Army Corps of Engineers to “review and approve” the pipeline “in an expedited manner.”
 His administration gave final approval to the construction in early February.